than-dev/be-javascript-master/hoisting/en-us/README.md

 <br>

-resume: with _const_ and _let_ among us, prefer use they, when you will need to change the value from any variable in execution time, prefer let, unlike it, prefer const.
+resume: with _const_ and _let_ among us, prefer use they, when you will need to change the value from any variable in execution time, prefer _let_, unlike it, prefer const.

 <br>
 <hr>